Danziger/CarND-T2-P5-Model-Predictive-Control-MPC/README.md

 - `d`: Vehicle's current steering angle.
 - `a`: Vehicle's current acceleration/throttle.

-In order to find the optimal value for `d` and `a`, an objective function that combines the squared sum of following terms will be minimized using Ipopt (`MPC.cpp:90-118`):
+In order to find the optimal value for `d` and `a`, an objective function that combines the squared sum of the following terms will be minimized using Ipopt (`MPC.cpp:90-118`):

 **REFERENCE STATE COST:**